Summary

 To Save Bucks

-As you know, the plaques initially take place on the teeth, and that hardens into tartar over time.
-Therefore by then, it will get almost impossible to remove that tartar.
+As you know, the plaques initially occur on the teeth, which hardens into tartar over time.
+Therefore, by then, it will be almost impossible to remove that tartar.

-Now to remove that, you need to take professional help from dental experts.
-Again they will have to inject anesthesia into your dog.
+To remove that, you need to get professional help from dental experts.
+Again, they will have to inject anesthesia into your dog.
 Of course, the entire thing will cost a lot.

 To Give a Healthy Life

-If you want your dog to live a healthy life and wish to have a long life span, then make sure you take care of the dog’s teeth seriously.
-However, that will add more than five years to his or her span as a reward.
+If you want your dog to live a healthy life and wish a long life span, take care of the dog’s teeth seriously.
+However, that will add more than five years to their span as a reward.

 How to Remove Tartar from Dog Teeth?